marcurdy/dfir-toolset/ToolsOfTheGame.md

 # dfir-toolset
-I'm collecting, sorting, and making order out of the available tools.
-I'm housing my experience with opensource tools with an emphasis on Linux as the DF host OS.
-Much of this comes from Remnux and SIFT.
-A few come from Kali.
-Others are pulled straight from Github.
+Below is the attempt at keeping an up-to-date list of the best tools available.
+I've included TZWorks despite it being commercial due to it being a powerhouse tool.
 I am working to eliminate the noise caused by orphaned, redundant, or superceded all-in-one software.

 **Links to other lists of awesome tools**
 * IR https://github.com/meirwah/awesome-incident-response